joseangeldelangel10/nlp_tasks_AI2/README.md

 2. Retrain a NER model using a dataset with tagged tweets
 3. Evaluate the perfomance of two translation APIs using BLEU score

+Huggingface API is required to run the contents on this repo.
 To generate a huggingface token sign-in into huggingface, go to https://huggingface.co/settings/tokens and generate a token with permission to read models

 ### Installing and excecuting code